HenrikBengtsson/future/revdep/problems.md

 ## In both

+*   checking package dependencies ...
+NOTE
+    ```
+    Depends: includes the non-default packages:
+      'drc', 'reshape2', 'tidyverse', 'dplyr', 'tidyr', 'purrr', 'furrr',
+      'ggplot2', 'ggforce', 'grid', 'vegan', 'gstat', 'sp',
+      'SpatialExtremes', 'ggrepel', 'kriging', 'plotly', 'stringr',
+      'future', 'mice', 'lattice', 'nleqslv', 'magrittr', 'pbapply', 'metR'
+    Adding so many packages to the search path is excessive and importing
+    selectively is preferable.
+    ```

+*   checking DESCRIPTION meta-information ...
+NOTE
+    ```
+    Packages listed in more than one of Depends, Imports, Suggests, Enhances:
+      ‘drc’ ‘reshape2’ ‘tidyverse’ ‘dplyr’ ‘tidyr’ ‘purrr’ ‘furrr’ ‘ggplot2’ ‘ggforce’ ‘grid’ ‘vegan’ ‘gstat’ ‘sp’ ‘methods’ ‘SpatialExtremes’ ‘ggrepel’ ‘kriging’ ‘plotly’ ‘stringr’ ‘future’ ‘mice’ ‘lattice’ ‘nleqslv’ ‘stats’ ‘graphics’ ‘grDevices’ ‘magrittr’ ‘pbapply’ ‘metR’
+    A package should be listed in only one of these fields.
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespaces in Imports field not imported from:
       ‘future’ ‘gstat’ ‘nleqslv’ ‘sp’ ‘tidyverse’
       All declared Imports should be used.
+    Packages in Depends field not imported from:
+      ‘SpatialExtremes’ ‘dplyr’ ‘drc’ ‘furrr’ ‘future’ ‘ggforce’ ‘ggrepel’
+      ‘grid’ ‘gstat’ ‘kriging’ ‘lattice’ ‘metR’ ‘methods’ ‘mice’ ‘nleqslv’
+      ‘pbapply’ ‘plotly’ ‘purrr’ ‘reshape2’ ‘sp’ ‘stringr’ ‘tidyr’
+      ‘tidyverse’ ‘vegan’
+      These packages need to be imported from (in the NAMESPACE file)
+      for when this namespace is loaded but not attached.
     ```

 *   checking R code for possible problems ...
 NOTE